qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/create_new_vector.rst

 our case, you'll begin by creating new data entirely, rather than editing an existing dataset.
 Therefore, you'll need to define your own new dataset first.

-You'll need to open the :guilabel:`New Vector Layer` dialog that will allow you to define a new layer.
+You'll need to open a :guilabel:`Create Layer` dialog that will allow you to define a new layer.

-* Navigate to and click on the menu entry :menuselection:`Layer --> New --> New Shapefile Layer`.
+* Navigate to and click on the menu entry :menuselection:`Layer --> Create Layer --> New Shapefile Layer`.

 You'll be presented with the following dialog: